 After a handful of rounds of emails, you’ll know which candidate is right.

 Once you find the right one, offer them a job right away.
 Don’t make them wait.
-The longer you make them wait, the bigger the chances that one you
+The longer you make them wait, the bigger the chances they’ll start looking for another job and you might lose them.

 And once you make the offer, make sure that you lay out the conditions and expectations for employment very clearly.
 Tell the worker: